High-flying "millennial" women don't live to work-book

 "This is more pronounced for women because the long-hours work culture is not conducive to children.
 As a result, women often leave their jobs way before they actually want children."

-Kelan's research shows that while women make up about 50 percent of entry level jobs, most organisations say only a third of their middle-management and 10 percent of top management are women.
+Kelan's research shows that while women make up about 50 percent of entry level jobs, most organizations say only a third of their middle-management and 10 percent of top management are women.

 This is partly because the women high-fliers in Kelan's book, who are lawyers, consultants, bankers, corporate executives, get disillusioned when men rise through the ranks faster than they do.